CVilares/Sporting-Portugal/README.md

 ### Accessebility
 - Background and foreground colors have a sufficient contrast ratio.
-- id attributes on active, focusable elements are unique
+- Id attributes on active, focusable elements are unique
 - Heading elements appear in a sequentially-descending order
 -
 -

 - - -

-### Testing
+### Browser Compatibility

-This pages were successfully tested on :iOS devices using Safari browser,Firefox and Google Chrome with a macbook and iphone.
+- This pages were successfully tested on Safari ,Firefox and Google Chrome browsers.

 ### Validator Testing
 HTML